mhelmer/conkyrc/README.md

-Desktop candy and scripts for PDC
+Desktop candy and scripts for HPC
 =================================
+This is a collection of scripts with a `.conkyrc`, to keep track of the status of remote machines at HPC facilities.
+It can also fetch information about queue and node status from EASY and TORQUE.

+*Note that this README will soon be updated to better suit the general public.*

 The whole thing looks like the image below.
 Scroll down for info!

 ![Full screenshot](img/conky.png)